brouberol/contexttimer/README.md

 ## A timer as a context manager

-When you want to measure the wall clock time of a code snippet, I usually do:
+When one wants to measure the wall clock time of a code snippet, one usually do:

     start = time.time()
     # ...